 Sweet Blue Flowers

 Here’s one of the most dramatic gay anime that I had ever seen and it has so many reasons why fans should fall in love with it.
-It’s a well-written complex story, it has many aspects on which gay or bisexual people nowadays could relate themselves, it explore a lot of issues, it has handsome boys, it has boyband, and the music is pretty good.
-As a gay guy, given along with Wandering Son were the best LGBT-themed anime that I had seen so far, at least given it’s the drama and face value that truly captivated me.
+It’s a well-written complex story, it has many aspects to which gay or bisexual people nowadays could relate themselves, it explore a lot of issues, it has handsome boys, it has boyband, and the music is pretty good.
+As a gay guy, given along with Wandering Son were the best LGBT-themed anime that I had seen so far, at least given its drama and face value that truly captivated me.
 The anime is adapted from Natsuki Kizu’s manga and animated by Lerche.

 Adachi and Shimamura